fracaen/terraform-my-k8s/3-k8s-lab/README.md

 * Starts up only one instance of your container image.
 * Will not keep restarting the container if it finishes/fails/dies.

-Navigate to the docker-lab directory in the cloned repository and study the pod.yaml file.
+Navigate to the k8s-lab directory in the cloned repository and study the pod.yaml file.

     kubectl get pod
     kubectl create -f pod.yaml